 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Non-Small Cell Lung Cancer.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.
 Think of that menu as a roadmap to this full guide.

 Lung cancer affects more than 200,000 Americans each year.
 Although cigarette smoking is the main cause, anyone can develop lung cancer.
 Lung cancer is always treatable, no matter the size, location, whether the cancer has spread, and how far it has spread.

 Because lung cancer is associated with smoking, patients may feel that they will not receive as much support or help from people around them because they believe that others will think that their behavior caused the disease.
 The truth is that most smokers do not develop lung cancer, and not all people diagnosed with lung cancer smoke.
 Lung cancer is a disease that can affect anyone.
 In fact, most people who get lung cancer today have either stopped smoking years earlier or never smoked.

 When a person inhales, the lungs absorb oxygen from the air and bring the oxygen into the bloodstream for delivery to the rest of the body.
 As the body’s cells use oxygen, they release carbon dioxide.
 The bloodstream carries carbon dioxide back to the lungs, and the carbon dioxide leaves the body when a person exhales.
 The lungs contain many different types of cells.
 Most cells in the lung are epithelial cells.
 Epithelial cells line the airways and make mucus, which lubricates and protects the lung.
 The lung also contains nerve cells, hormone-producing cells, blood cells, and structural or supporting cells.

 About non-small cell lung cancer